sulu/sulu-docs/developer/contributing/test-your-code.rst

 Test your Code
 ==============

-Sulu has three types of tests: Unit, Functional and Sceneario (i.e. "Behat").
+Sulu has three types of tests: Unit, Functional and Scenario (i.e. "Behat").

 If your tests require external dependencies (e.g. a database connection) then they are Functional tests, otherwise they will be a Unit Test.